Applicability

 # app/models/user.rb class User < ActiveRecord::Base validates :name, presence: true end

-Step 5: Run the sample application
+Step 5: Run the sample program

 Create a database table: